kodecocodes/i9t/swift-2/swift-2.markdown

 2. A character set for the ends with rule
 3. Create an array with both rules for `validationRules` which the `StringValidator` protocol requires

 Now give your new validator a try!
+Add the following to the playground:

 ```
 let numberSet = NSCharacterSet.decimalDigitCharacterSet()